Vote falls short for Reno County wind farm to move forward

 Opponents of the proposed win farm expressed concerns related to noise levels the wind turbines could generate as well as possible impacts on property values, the environment, health, and wildlife, especially birds.

-Ahead of the planning commission's recommendation, Eyewitness News took a close look at the main concerns and sought to separate wind-farm fact from fiction.
+Ahead of the planning commission's recommendation, Eyewitness News took a close look at the main concerns and sought to

 Supporters of the the proposed wind farm also weighed in at meetings leading up to the commission's final vote.
 As expected, a full crowd gathered Thursday night at Hutchinson's Fox Theater to make their voices heard one more time before the commission made its final vote.